telefonicaid/fiware-pep-steelskin/README.md

 Communication with the Access Control is based on the [XACML protocol](http://docs.oasis-open.org/xacml/3.0/xacml-3.0-core-spec-os-en.html).

+Along this document, the term IDM (Identity Manager) will be used, as a general term to refer to the server providing user and role creation and authentication.
+The currently supported IDM is Keystone; a Keyrock IDM option is provided as well, but it may be deprecated in the near future.

 ## <a name="architecture"/> Architecture Description
 Orion Policy Enforcement Point Proxy is part of the authorization mechanism of the FIWARE platform.
 This authorization mechanism is based in OAuth 2.0, and it makes use of tokens to identify the user.

 ![Alt text](https://raw.githubusercontent.com/telefonicaid/fiware-orion-pep/develop/img/arquitecture.png "Authorization Architecture")

 Each request to a component holds some extra information (apart from the token) that can be used to identify what kind of action is requested to be executed and over what entity.
 This information may be explicit (using headers) or implicit (being part of the payload or the URL).
-The first task of the proxy is to extract this information (currently focused on the Context Broker, but will be compatible with other components in the future).
+The first task of the proxy is to extract this information; the way of extracting it depends on the particular component that it's being proxied (currently there are four plugins, supporing Orion Context Broker, Perseo Complex Event Processing and Keypass PAP API, as well as a generic REST one).

 For each request, the proxy asks the IDM to validate the access token of the user (2).
 If the token is valid, the IDM answer with a response that contain the user roles (3).
 With those roles, the selected actions and resources (identified by the extra information) the PEP Proxy makes a request to the Access Manager for validation (4).
 This is an HTTP request using the XACML Request format.
 The Access Control component validates all the information and checks the retrieved data against the XACML Access Rules defined in the Identity Manager (4) (where each role for each user is associated with n permissions, each one of them defined using an XACML Rule).

+Actinos (2) and (3) may actually involve some more calls in the case of Keystone, in order to resolve organization names or user information, and in order to retrieve the PEP's own authoerization token.
+All this calls are not depicted in the diagram as they can be safely cached (the cache being configurable in the config file).

 If the user is allowed to execute the requested action (5), the HTTP request is resend to the component (6); if it is not, it is rejected.